crayzeewulf/libserial/README.md

 ```

 ----
-If you are a developer interested in utilizing the unit tests, ensure serial port names are appropriate for your hardware configuration in LibSerialTest.cpp:
+If you are a developer interested in utilizing the unit tests, ensure serial port names are appropriate for your hardware configuration in LibSerialTests.cpp:

 ```
 #define TEST_SERIAL_PORT_1 "/dev/ttyUSB0"